Bradshaw/NaNoWriMo2016/Chapter1.md

 "Go?"
 "Go"

 As we walk back inside the building, I pre-emptively take my sweater off, grab one of the sleeves, start wrapping it around my hand, then when it's all bundled up, I tuck the other sleeve in and push it into my fist.
-I wonder where everyone else puts their clothes when they're dancing
+I wonder where everyone else puts their clothes when they're dancing.